-THEO 399 - Special Topics in Theology
+THEO 399 - Special Topics in Theology Non-Recurring, 3(varies)

 A course on a topic or figure of special interest to a member of the theology faculty and offered on a non-recurring basis.
+This course does not fulfill theology foundations requirements.